 HP&HC can assist cities, towns, counties, and regions in developing heritage tourism strategies that engage visitors in discovering fascinating events, people, and architecture in the history of each locale.
 Services include researching the history of a client area to identify potentially appealing themes; identifying existing community attractions that provide experiences related to heritage themes; mapping surviving buildings, neighborhoods, and commercial areas that illustrate the events and people associated with each heritage theme; leading a workshop for local visitor or tourism bureaus, government officials, museums, and historical society at which heritage tourism themes are presented and break-out discussions develop strategies for each theme, and preparing a summary report on the results of our research and analysis and the strategies proposed at the workshop.

-A recent example of a client project was the Howard County Gas Boom Heritage Tourism Workshop held in Kokomo, Indiana, at which strategies were proposed by HP&HC and refined by local stakeholders in heritage tourism.
+Example: The 2015 Howard County Gas Boom Heritage Tourism Workshop held in Kokomo, Indiana, at which strategies were proposed by HP&HC and refined by local stakeholders in heritage tourism.
 We then prepared a summary report presenting the history of the Gas Boom in Howard County, existing Gas Boom buildings, neighborhoods, and districts in Kokomo and Greentown, workshop findings, and recommendations for potential heritage tourism strategies.
-A similar project was undertaken in 2014 for the Jay County Historical Society and the Jay County Convention and Visitors Bureau.
+A similar project was undertaken in 2014 for the Jay County Historical Society and the Jay County Convention and Visitors Bureau

 HP&HC can research the history and architectural design of historic houses or commercial buildings and prepare an illustrated report summarizing findings on the people who constructed the building; the architects, engineers, or builders involved in designing the structure; and the families, individuals, or tenants who have lived in or occupied the house or building since its construction.
 We can also describe the architectural styles found in the building, decorative features, and materials used, as well as discuss landscape features or gardens.

-Dr. James Glass is an architectural historian and historian with 40 years experience in researching and writing about the history of architecture in the United States and Europe, the historic preservation movement in the United States, and local history and architecture in Indiana, Tennessee, Ohio, Florida, Kansas, Colorado, Arizona, and Wisconsin.
-He has given illustrated lectures on the history of the preservation movement in the United States, historic preservation in Indiana and Indianapolis, Indiana history and heritage.
-Recently, he gave well-attended public lectures on Spanish Architecture and on Architecture in Greece and Turkey.
+Dr. James Glass is an architectural historian and historian with over 44 years of experience in researching and writing about the history of architecture in the United States and Europe, the historic preservation movement in the United States, and local history and architecture in Indiana, Tennessee, Ohio, Florida, Kansas, Colorado, Arizona, and Wisconsin.
+He has given illustrated lectures on the history of the preservation movement in the United States, historic preservation in Indiana and Indianapolis, the Gas Boom in East Central Indiana, and a variety of topics in Indiana history and heritage.

 Dr. Glass is available to speak to organizations, businesses, or the general public on the above topics or on related topics of interest.